shyampurk/ChatEngineWithAWSTranslate/README.md

 ### Step 3 : Launch the function

-Copy the [AWS Translate backend.js code](function/AWS Transalte backend.js) and paste it in the code window.
+Copy the [AWS Translate backend code](function/AWS Transalte backend.js) and paste it in the code window.

 Add your AWS ACCESS KEY and AWS SECREY KEY (Step 2 of "Set Up AWS Translate Service") in the My Secrets vault.